jbosstm/narayana/README.md

 ArjunaJTA, ArjunaJTS) contain steps to assemble the release directory structure, including docs, scripts, config files and other ancillaries.
 These call each other in some cases, as JTS is largely a superset of JTA and JTA in turn a superset of Core.

+3rd party dependency management is done via maven.
+Note that versions of most 3rd party components are resolved via the WildFly component-matrix pom.xml, even when building standalone releases.
+The version of WildFly to use is determined by the top level pom.xml

+Maven is provided via [maven wrapper](https://github.com/takari/maven-wrapper) with command `./mvnw`.